SirCypkowskyy/Single-Layer-Neural-Network-LR/README.md

    - `PORT`: The port number to run the server on.
    - `NEURAL_NETWORK_DATA_PATH`: The path to the neural network data folder.
    - `NEURAL_NETWORK_LEARNING_RATE`: The learning rate of the neural network's perceptrons.
-   - `NEURAL_NETWORK_BIAS`: The starting bias / threshold of the neural network's perceptrons.
+   - `NEURAL_NETWORK_BIAS`: The starting bias /threshold of the neural network's perceptrons.
    - `NEURAL_NETWORK_EPOCHS`: The number of max epochs to train the neural network for.
    - `NEURAL_NETWORK_CONVERT_TO_ASCII`: Whether to convert non-standard latin characters to their ASCII equivalent with Unidecode library or to skip them.
    3. Run `main.py` to start the server.